alaffin12/stackedit/Caught by Stradh.md

 The ceiling here is eight feet high.
 If characters move into the room, they note the floor is littered with small bones.
 If they make a DC 12 Wisdom (Medicine) check they recognize the bones as children's bones.

+This room is filled with baking implements, including but not limited to: wooden bowls; rolling pin

 ### Vallaki

 ### The Amber Temple